 She added that more independent oversight would give LAHSA’s internal audit team more opportunity to “make sure audits are actually happening.”

 The Audit Committee met just once over the past year and hasn’t had a formal charter defining what it does.
-Szlasa, who heads the Audit Committee, said he’s trying to change that — promising monthly meetings and hoping to harness new power for his committee.
+Szlasa, who was named chair of the committee in July, said he’s trying to change that — promising monthly meetings and hoping to harness new power for his committee.

 If the proposals move forward, LAHSA’s Audit Committee would have the authority to approve internal auditing plans, budgets and staffing decisions.